a blog

 Onto some details.

 The museum is housed in the long-closed former Palestra della Gioventù Italiana del Littorio on the Celian.
 I’ve colored it red and circled it on the map here.
-It is in a wedge of the city that has long been off the beaten path and without much motivation for the public to visit.
+It is in a wedge of the city that is been off the beaten path and without much motivation for the public to visit.
 The neighboring Antiquarium of the Celio has been closed for years, too.
 That said, it’s a convenient spot, just minutes on foot from a whole bunch of places: the Colosseum, the Circus Maximus, the entrance to the Forum/Palatine on Via di S. Gregorio, the much less visited church of Saints John and Paul (neither is an apostle or evangelist), the Roman houses of the Celian, the lovely park with what is probably Rome’s least seen ancient obelisk, and—off to the east—Santo Stefano Rotondo and the whole area leading off to St. John Lateran (which has been given a lot of love lately by the British School in Rome).
 The buses that run along the Via di S. Gregorio stop right by the stairs that lead up to the museum, and the 3 tram (when it’s running) stops almost right in front.

 The museum is part of a larger fenced-in area that they’re calling the archaeological park of the Celian (Parco Archeologico del Celio), which includes two distinct areas near the museum.
-Off to your left as you enter , places to sit have been set up outside where there’s some shade from trees, and there’s also a gate giving access to the Clivus Scauri that leads east, past the Case Romane and church of John and Paul.
+Off to your left as you enter, places to sit have been set up outside where there’s some shade from trees, and there’s also a gate giving access to the Clivus Scauri that leads east, past the Case Romane and church of John and Paul.
 This provides a nice pedestrian route through this part of the city.
 Straight ahead when you exit the museum (to the north), they’ve set up an outdoor area (I’m going to call it the “garden”) with lots of stone monuments or fragments thereof, most with inscriptions and many of them funerary.
 (This area backs up in part onto the remains of the substructure for the temple to the divine Claudius which in fact underlies a lot of the Celio.)
 Entrance to the park does not require a ticket, though the whole thing is inaccessible when the museum is closed.

 This is a lovely area.
 When I visited in January, it was nice to walk around, look at the stones, and enjoy the sun.
 And you have to enjoy the sun, because there is zero shade in the garden.
 There are some benches, but not many.
 For about four to six months out of the year, this is probably not a place most people are going to linger, and frankly many people would probably need to be encouraged to linger in the first place.
 The (free-access) entrance area to the museum at the Baths of Diocletian, if you’re familiar with it, is based on a similar premise, though the setting there offers a lot more shade from trees and buildings and is in a very heavily trafficked zone.
 The objects in the garden also don’t have a lot of informational signs.
 The vast majority of them are completely unlabeled, so most people are not going to know what they’re looking at.
 Not great for a museum setting.
-Back in January 100% of them were without information, so it’s improving.
+Back in January 100% of them were without information, so the situation is improving.
 It’s too bad they’re missing, because some of the items are fairly interesting, if you’re into this sort of thing.

 Before going into the museum itself, I wanted to say a few words about the premise: this museum is a one-trick pony.
 It’s all about the Forma Urbis.